-Similarly, rotavirus, coronavirus, and cryptosporidia (see Cryptosporidiosis) also cause outbreaks of diarrhea in lambs.
+Similarly, rotavirus, coronavirus, and cryptosporidia also cause outbreaks of diarrhea in lambs.
 Lamb dysentery caused by Clostridium perfringens type B is a distinct intestinal disease of lambs in the first week of life.
 It is seen principally in hill breeds of sheep in the UK and is characterized by sudden death or diarrhea, dysentery, and toxemia.
 In the USA, C perfringens type C causes a similar syndrome.
-Watery mouth or rattle belly (see Watery Mouth Disease in Lambs), a disease of uncertain etiology associated with overgrowth of nonenteropathogenic E coli in the neonate's digestive tract in combination with failure of transfer of passive immunity, is seen predominantly in the UK.
+Watery mouth or rattle belly, a disease of uncertain etiology associated with overgrowth of nonenteropathogenic E coli in the neonate's digestive tract in combination with failure of transfer of passive immunity, is seen predominantly in the UK.

 Yersinia pseudotuberculosis and Y enterocolitica have both been associated with enterocolitis and diarrhea in young sheep at pasture that are debilitated from factors such as starvation and cold weather.
-Diarrhea may be present in bluetongue in sheep (see Bluetongue) and is accompanied by typical mucosal lesions.
-In goats, diarrhea is often prominent in enterotoxemia associated withC perfringens type D (see Type D Enterotoxemia).
-This is not a feature of the clinical disease in sheep but may be present in flockmates of affected sheep.
+Diarrhea may be present in bluetongue in sheep and is accompanied by typical mucosal lesions.
+In goats, diarrhea is often prominent in enterotoxemia associated withC perfringens type D. This is not a feature of the clinical disease in sheep but may be present in flockmates of affected sheep.
 In feedlot sheep, diarrhea most commonly is associated with grain overload, salmonellosis, or coccidiosis.

 Watery mouth disease is a condition of intensively reared lambs occurring during the first days of life.
 Morbidity in a flock can be as high as 30%, and the mortality rate may exceed 80%.

-Lambs 12–72 hr old with inadequate or delayed access to colostrum are at greatest risk.
+Lambs 12–72 hours old with inadequate or delayed access to colostrum are at greatest risk.
 Other risk factors that have a negative effect on colostrum intake include being born in larger litters, being born to a dam with poor body condition, and stressors such as early castration.

 Less obvious cases may have a wet muzzle; others may show no external signs of excess salivation, but the mouth may be cold to the touch and contain frothy saliva.
 Lacrimation may also be seen.
 The abomasum may become distended with gas and liquid, giving the deceptive appearance of a well-fed lamb, but if these lambs are lifted and shaken gently, a noise associated with the alternative name of “rattle belly” may be heard.
 Although scours occasionally occur, this is not a characteristic feature of the condition.

 Ewes should be well nourished to ensure a plentiful supply of colostrum.
 Yards, pens, ewes, and equipment should be kept as clean as possible throughout lambing to help control the buildup of E coli and keep the incidence of disease low.
-Supplementary feeding of lambs using stored colostrum (ewe, cow, or goat) or commercial colostrum substitute should provide a minimum of 50 mL/kg within 6 hr of birth.
-Lambs should not be castrated in the first 24 hr because this depresses colostrum intake.
+Supplementary feeding of lambs using stored colostrum (ewe, cow, or goat) or commercial colostrum substitute should provide a minimum of 50 mL/kg within 6 hours of birth.
+Lambs should not be castrated in the first 24 hours because this depresses colostrum intake.